beeware/briefcase/docs/en/how-to/contribute/code.md

 [watchOS](https://github.com/beeware/briefcase/issues/5), and
 [visionOS](https://github.com/beeware/briefcase/issues/2253) platforms.

-## Running tests and coverage  { id="run-test-suite" }
+## Running tests and coverage  { #run-test-suite }

-Briefcase uses [tox](https://tox.wiki/en/latest/) to manage the testing process and [`pytest`](https://docs.pytest.org/en/latest) for its own test suite.
+Briefcase uses [`tox`](https://tox.wiki/en/latest/) to manage the testing process and [`pytest`](https://docs.pytest.org/en/latest) for its own test suite.

 The default `tox` command includes running:

-:   - pre-commit hooks
+- pre-commit hooks
 - `towncrier` release note check
 - documentation linting
 - test suite for available Python versions
 - code coverage reporting

 This is essentially what is run by CI when you submit a pull request.